top of page

 1

-They are also chemically tempered to ensure scratch and impact resistance.
+They are also chemically tempered, ensuring superior scratch and impact resistance.

 Serengeti 555nm Blue lens

-As to whether the photochromic lenses darken behind a UV-protective windshield, you can read about that here.
+Curious about whether these photochromic lenses darken behind a UV-blocking windshield?
+You can find that information here.

-Yes, one of the only brands that makes mineral glass lenses.
+Yes, Serengeti is one of the few brands offering prescription mineral glass lenses.

 Glass lenses are available +2.50 to -3.50* (Cyl +3.00) - Conventional surfacing and +2.50 to +4.00 and -3.50 to -7.00 * (Cyl +3.00) - VarioDrive Thin Design.